-Mr. Brown: Well, it's not really that serious.
-The wholesalers complained that they only received were not shipped to them.
+Mr. David: Well, it's not really that serious.
+The wholesalers complained that they only received not shipped to them.

-1,500 samples instead of the agreed 2,000 samples.
-Also, the lavender-scented samples concerns, Mr. Brown.
+1,500 instead of the agreed 2,000 samples.
+Also, the lavender-scented samples were concerns, Mr. David.
 We can't afford to lose any one of our partner firms.

-President: Please tell your secretary to immediately inform the production head about those
+President: Please let your secretary inform immediately the production head for those

-Mr. Brown: Okay, sir.
+Mr. David: Okay, sir.

 President: All right.
-Let's have the report on budget by Ms. Williams....
+Let's have the report on budget by Ms. Veronica....